chaos-mesh/chaos-mesh/doc/stress_chaos.md

-# Stress Chaos Document
+# StressChaos Document

 This document helps you create stress chaos experiments.

 Stress chaos can generate plenty of stresses over a collection of pods.
 The stressors is injected into the target pods via the `chaos-daemon` internally.

-## Configuration file
+## Configuration

-A `StressChaos` shares common configurations like other chaos, such as how to select pods, how to specify periodic chaos ...
+A StressChaos shares common configurations like other chaos, such as how to select pods, how to specify periodic chaos...
 (You can refer to other docs for how to use them).
 It defines stressors in **either** of the following two ways:

 * `stressors`

-  Stressors define plenty of stressors supported to stress system components out.
+  `Stressors` defines plenty of stressors supported to stress system components out.
 You can use one or more of them to make up various kinds of stresses.
 At least one of the stressors should be specified.
 The following is supported stressors for now:

   1. `memory`